emberjs/rfcs/text/0000-contextual-helpers.md

 {{/let}}
 ```

-In these cases, these are ambigious between passing the _result_ of the helper
+In these cases, these are ambiguities between passing the _result_ of the helper
 (first invoking the helper, then pass along the result), or passing the helper
 itself (the "helper definition" object, so that it can be invoked or "curried"
 again on the receiving side).